dblalock/flock/README.md

 ```
 $ python -m <repoDirectory>/standalone/main.py
 ```
 Further, if you're trying to find patterns in a particular domain, you can likely get better performance using customized features.
 The current implementation only uses shape features since these are fairly generic, but any sparse features valued in [0, 1] will work.
-For example, quantizing and one-hot encoding the raw time series often works well if there's no wandering baseline or amplitude variability.
+For example, quantizing and one-hot encoding the raw time series usually works well if there's no wandering baseline or amplitude variability.

 If you want to use our datasets, look in `python/datasets/`.
 There are files to read in each dataset (as well as some others not used in the paper), and a top-level wrapper function `loadDataset()` in datasets.py.
 Note that you will have to download the raw datasets yourself and edit `paths.py` to point to the proper locations on your machine.